Active

 The idea expanded beyond long drives.
 I narrate ordinary routes in terms Dean can hold onto: “We’re turning onto Lenox Road,” “This is the curvy road,” and “That’s where the school buses sleep.”

-The goal isn’t to teach turn-by-turn navigation.
-It’s to help him construct an internal map of his world.
+It helps him construct an internal map of his world.

 What I Learned